 The accounts have been prepared in accordance with the applicable Accounting Standards in the United Kingdom.
 The financial statements have been prepared under the provision of The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 ("SI2008/410") relating to insurance groups and in accordance with the Companies Act 2006 and the Statement of Recommended Practice on Accounting for Insurance Business issued by the Association of British Insurers ("the ABI SORP") dated December 2005 and amended December 2006.
-The financial statements are prepared on the going concern basis and under the historical cost convention.
+The financial statements are prepared a going concern basis.
 The principal accounting policies, which have been applied consistently throughout the year, are set out below.